London School of Mosaic

 A call for a British school of mosaic came from the Liverpool University School of Architecture and Applied Art in the late 1890s, still there was no school in Britain.
 But in 1965 the artist, teacher and designer of the Merrion Market mosaics, Eric Taylor, finding an ‘extreme shortage of craftsmen’ able to carry out mosaic work from his designs, travelled to Italy to research materials and methods with a view to setting up a department of mosaic in Leeds College of Art.
 This promising venture came to nothing.

-Now we are opening the London School of Mosaic, which will be a source of knowledge and skills, a centre of excellence to match the achievements of the well-known teaching centres such as Spilimbergo in Italy, the Chicago Mosaic School, and Spier Arts in South Africa.
+Now we are opening the London School of Mosaic, which will be a source of knowledge and skills, a centre of excellence to match the achievements of the well-known teaching centres such as Spilimbergo in Italy, the Chicago Mosaic School, and Spier Arts Academy in South Africa.

 The London School of Mosaic will offer the only degree course available in the study of mosaic in the UK.
 Students awarded a BA degree from the LSOM will be recognised as qualified to work on mosaic projects worldwide, as designers, fabricators and restorers, with a knowledge of methods and materials, able to work to the highest level of artistry, and with a depth of expertise applicable anywhere.